 SDS note taking assistance is an accommodation that provides access to course lectures for students whose documented disability affects their ability to take notes.
-Requests are assessed on a class-by-class basis, a review of course modality, how the student’s disability affects their ability to capture the lecture material, how notes support the course learning objectives and course materials provided by the instructor.
+Notetaking assistance is offered in several ways based on the nature of your access needs.
+Requests are assessed on a class-by-class basis, a review of course modality, how the student’s disability affects their ability to capture the lecture material, how note taking supports the course learning objectives and course materials provided by the instructor.

 Glean for Education